How to get £1 tickets to UK attractions on universal credit – 2026

 Cutty sark

 Set sail on the cutty sark this summer.
 Or imagine you are anyway.
 There is lots of availability for universal credit tickets for the summer holidays.
 Tickets are usually £20 for an adult and £10 for a child.
 With proof of universal credit you can get a ticket for just £2.
 Not only that but you can get tickets for £2 each for all members of your group (up to 6 per household).
-They also do FREE tickets to people with a blue light card.
+They also offer tickets for £2 to people with a blue light card.
 Absolute bargain.
 You can get your tickets here.

 Horniman museum